2018 Badminton Ireland Schools Programme

 Objective: To provide playing opportunities for all involved in the programme during a mass participation social blitz event.
 The aim is to showcase the physical and social benefits of the sport at a communal participation event.

 Objective: To establish club-school links between local juvenile badminton clubs and participating schools to ensure there is an accessible pathway for all participants in the school programme into club badminton.

 If your school would be interested in taking part in this programme, please click the button below and register your interest.

 2018 Cork Badminton Schools Programme

 Badminton Ireland recently launched the 2018 Badminton Schools Programme, and selected Cork as the pilot region.
-In conjunction with Cork Sports Partnership, a Shuttle Time course was run in Bishopstown Community School in Cork City on the 14th March.
+In conjunction with Cork Sports Partnership, a Shuttle Time course was run in Bishopstown Community School in Cork City on the 14th March with their Social Blitz Day taking place on the 29th of March 2018 in Bishopstown Community School.
 The Badminton Schools Programme is being funded through Sport Ireland's Dormant Account Funding, and has support from Healthy Ireland, Active Ireland, and the Active Schools Flag.

 Twelve schools were represented at this Shuttle Time course with twenty-one teachers attending, with the course being delivered by tutor Tony Robinson.
 The following schools participated in the first Badminton Schools Programme: Ballyhass National School, Bishopstown Community School, Bunscoil Rinn an Chablaigh, Clondrohid National School, Cork Educate Together National School, Firmount National School, Kilbonane National School, Presentation Secondary School, Scoil Iosagan Aghada, Scoil Phadraig Naofa, St. Lachteen's and Sunday's Well Girls National School.